opencog/opencog/opencog/nlp/aiml/README.md

 	(Concept "AIML chatbot demand")
 )
 ```
+The actual representation is a bit more complicated; the above captures
+the general idea of a psi-rule, as needed for AIML processing.

 To find this rule, we need to search for it.
 This can be accomplished
 by saying: